-You can drive in Vanuatu on an Australian driver's licence for up to three months.
+You can drive on an Australian driver's licence for up to three months.
 After that, you'll need a local licence.

 Only use registered taxis, preferably those arranged through your hotel or resort.

-There is no formal public transport system in Vanuatu but privately-owned passenger vans, small buses and trucks provide transport services in some areas.
+There is no formal public transport system, but privately-owned passenger vans, small buses and trucks provide transport services in some areas.
 Public transport vehicles are often in a poor state of repair.
 Many vehicles may not be insured.

 Inter-island boats and ferries are required to have a current seaworthiness certificate, but many don't, and their seaworthiness can't be relied upon.
-A number of international cruise lines stopover in Vanuatu.
+A number of international cruise lines stopover.

 Going on a cruise?

 Domestic routes to outer islands are serviced by small aircraft and airports have only basic facilities.
 Airstrips are generally short, runways are mostly not sealed, and operations can be limited by weather conditions or ash clouds from volcanic activity.